sile-typesetter/casile-demos/my_book.md

 This is a test book.

-# The end

-The main point is to test chapter numbering.
+The main point is to show a minimal file layout.

+# The End

+Short but sweet.